Live at Leeds: Release

-The original LP was released on 23 May 1970.
+The original LP was released on 11 May 1970.
 The cover was designed by Graphreaks with the rubber stamp logo created by Beadrall Sutcliffe.
 It resembled that of a bootleg LP of the era, parodying the Rolling Stones' Live'r Than You'll Ever Be.
 It contains plain brown cardboard with "The Who Live at Leeds" printed on it in plain blue or red block letters as if stamped on with ink (on the original first English pressing of 300, this stamp is black).
 The original cover opened out, gatefold-style, and had a pocket on either side of the interior, with the record in a paper sleeve on one side and 12 facsimiles of various memorabilia on the other, including a photo of the band from the My Generation photoshoot in March 1965, handwritten lyrics to the "Listening to You" chorus from Tommy, the typewritten lyrics to "My Generation", with hand written notes, a receipt for smoke bombs, a rejection letter from EMI, and the early black "Maximum R&B" poster showing Pete Townshend wind-milling his Rickenbacker.
 The first pressing included a copy of the contract for The Who to play at the Woodstock Festival.

 The label was handwritten and included instructions to the engineers not to attempt to remove any crackling noise.
 This is probably a reference to the clicking and popping on the pre-remastered version (such as in "Shakin' All Over").
 Modern digital remastering techniques allowed this to be removed, and also allowed some of the worst-affected tracks from the gig to be used; on CD releases, the label reads, "Crackling noises have been corrected!"

+Reissues

+The album was reissued on CD for the 25th anniversary in 1995; this version more than doubled the length of the release, but excluded the performance of "Tommy" except for one song.
+In 2001, a 2 CD deluxe edition was released, with the first set and the encore on the first disc and "Tommy" on the second disc.

+For the 40th anniversary of the concert in 2010, a box set was released with the Leeds concert and the Hull concert the following day.
+Both follow the pattern of the deluxe edition, with "Tommy" on the second disc.
+Part of the bass track from the Hull show was missing from the master tape, which was replaced with the performance from the Leeds gig where necessary.
+In 2017, the album was reissued on heavyweight vinyl, with a replica of the original 1970 LP's packaging.

+In 2014 a download-only remaster was released, also called "deluxe edition"; this is the first version featuring all songs in the original running order, and includes more of the stage banter.